 Institute Scholars Program

-Full and partial scholarships are available to cover the cost of tuition and fees for up to eight semesters of full-time study at VMI.
-Scholarship funds are often used to supplement ROTC scholarships or other forms of financial aid in order to meet the full cost of attendance at VMI.
+Institute Scholars are awarded scholarship funds to supplement ROTC scholarships or other forms of financial aid in order to meet the full cost of attendance at VMI.
 Financial need is not a criterion for selection.
+In addition to the financial award, all Institute Scholars are automatically enrolled in the program.

 State-Based Merit Scholarships